That's Me....The Sun-Maid Raisin Girl

 I saw on the internet about another artist enhancing the image for the 1970 release.
 This version by a freelance commercial artist named John Lichtenwalner also in San Francisco.
 I don’t know the artist, I don’t think he worked at Fiberboard Paper Prod. in San Francisco when I did.
 However the image is just like the original version of me....he added a geometric design on the sun to be more modern.
 The Sun-Maid was centered over a figurative sunburst, using the model Liz Weide.

 When people learn about me and this image...they say, "Wow you are famous!" and I reply, no I'm not famous but the image is world renowned.
-I'm not known as the first Sun-Maid raisin girl from 1915...however, I am the 1970 updated published version.
-This is just something that came into my path many years ago, and no matter what, I can proudly say, "Yes, that Is Me" on the box now.
+I'm not known as the first Sun-Maid raisin girl from 1915...however, I am the version 1960- 61 published in 1970.
+This is just something that came into my path many years ago, and no matter what, I can proudly say, "Yes, that Is Me" on the box.